Mrs. Wilkes' Dining Room

-Mrs. Wilkes' Dining Room is a casual restaurant in Savannah, Georgia, which offers a menu of Southern home cooking.
+Mrs. Wilkes' Dining Room is a casual restaurant in Savannah, Georgia, US which offers a menu of Southern US home cooking.
 Situated in a historic house dated to 1870, it is a popular dining spot in the city.
 The restaurant was owned and managed by Sema Wilkes for 59 years, from 1943 until her death in 2002 at age 95.